 That runner’s high?
 That notion of “hitting the wall” and then feeling better?
 It’s real.
 You don’t have to run a marathon to get a “hit” of endorphins.
 For most people a nice brisk walk in the fresh air will do the same thing.

 If you’re not the outdoors type?
 Get on the treadmill or even a stationary bike.
 You will feel better afterwards.

 Practice Deep Breathing

-Holding your breath or breathing very shallowly is a common reaction to pain.
+Holding your breath or breathing very shallowly is a common reaction to chronic pain.
 This causes a build-up of tension, tightening the muscles of the body and making the pain worse.
 Deep breathing is a good technique to release that tension.
 An added benefit is increased blood flow and oxygenation, which facilities healing.

 Meditation experts recommend visualizing a balloon in the stomach.
 As you breathe in, fill the balloon.
 Put your hands on your stomach so you can feel the air moving into the balloon.
 Exhale just as deeply, deflating the balloon just as you filled it.